'In the Boat'

 The crappie bite continues to be consistent despite water temps dropping into the upper 30s.
 Still seeing massive schools and plenty of pike cruising around looking for an easy meal.

 Most crappie are running 6-12 inches with a few fish pushing over 12.
-The size distribution tells a story, and it's one that most anglers are well aware of.
+The size distribution tells a story, and it's one that many anglers are well aware of.

 From 2020-2022, Navajo Lake saw an enormous increase in fishing pressure.
 Everyone was outside, everyone was keeping fish, and the bigger crappie - the 12-18 inch fish that had survived years of natural selection - got hammered.
 What we're left with now is a population made of mostly smaller, younger fish competing for the same food resources.

 I'm releasing every crappie over 12 inches.
-The 6-10 inch fish make excellent table fare, and removing them improves the overall health of the fishery.
+The 6-10 inch fish make excellent table fare.
+Removing the smaller fish improves the overall health of the fishery.
 If everyone fishing Navajo adopted this approach, we'd see the average size creep back up over the next few seasons.

 In the meantime, the pike and bass are getting fat on this abundant forage.
 And after you fry up a limit of crappie, you will too.